Neotron-Compute/Neotron-IO/README.md

 ### Keyboard PS/2 Bus

 Both lines should be pulled up with 4.7k to 5V.
-Both pins are open-drain - they are either inputs, or driven hard low, but never driven hard high.
+Both pins are open-drain - from the MCU's point of view they are either inputs, or driven hard low, but never driven hard high.

 ### Mouse PS/2 Bus